 We expect you to:

-- Build learning strategies in the academic areas most difficult for you
+- Build learning strategies in academic areas

 Landmark college emphasizes the importance of wellness as part of our holistic approach to education.
 The Summer Bridge Program is an opportunity for students to deepen their understanding of the concept and to begin to practice it as a part of their experience here.
 It is a concept that they will encounter in the classroom and in events and activities during the program.
 Students are encouraged to take a 1 credit physical education course, attend lectures on topics related to wellness, and engage in wellness activities which in past summer semesters have included walking, hiking, biking, yoga, and mindfulness meditation.